top of page

 MASS TIMES & INTENTIONS

-10.00 am – For babies in danger of abortion
+10.00 am – For the sick members of parish community

 100 Club winners